 Changes from AS 4/5/~6

 - Infinispan replaced JBoss Cache as clustering toolkit and session cache

 - Configuration is now centralized.

 - No more farm deployment.

 - Domains and server groups provide this functionality.

-- No out-of-box HA Singleton deployer.

 - No HA JNDI (replaced with client JNDI).

 Extensions for Clustering in WildFly